Treadmill Pace Chart: Treadmill Training Guide

 Nike Running Club App

 The long and short of it is that there aren’t simple “one size fits all” answers saying what treadmill speeds your treadmill should be set to.
-There are a lot of factors coming into play ranging from your experience and comfort on a treadmill to the goal of your workout.
+Many factors come into play, ranging from your experience and comfort on a treadmill to your workout goal.

-One thing is certain, if you are turning to a treadmill as a tool to building for maintaining fitness, there are plenty of resources out there!
-Don’t be afraid to ask for help as you transition into this new part of your fitness journey!
+One thing is certain if you are turning to a treadmill as a tool to build for maintaining fitness, there are plenty of resources out there.
+Don’t be afraid to ask for help as you transition into this new part of your fitness journey.